 Amy Shealy, MS, CGC

 Cleveland, OH 44195

-It would also be helpful to have a list of your local medical providers available to give the clinicians you are seeing so that your medical records from your appointments in Cleveland are sent to everyone you would like to receive a copy.
+It's also helpful to bring a list of your/your child's local medical providers to ensure that medical records from your Cleveland Clinic appointments are sent to the providers you would like to receive a copy.

 Traveling to Cleveland

 - The Medical Concierge service at Cleveland Clinic can assist out-of-state patients with their travel needs, including hotel recommendations, car rental, and other services.

 - Other Lodging Information

 At Your Visit

 We will provide personalized expert genetic evaluation, including counseling and education to you and your family.
 During your visit, you will see a genetics expert (genetic counselor and/or clinical geneticist) for a genetics evaluation.
 You may also be scheduled with, or referred to, other Cleveland Clinic or Cleveland Clinic Children's providers during your visit depending on your medical needs and physician availability.

 - Diagnosis of a genetic condition through review of family and medical history, examination by a clinical geneticist, and if appropriate, genetic testing.